Spectraorder/spectraorder.github.io/_projects/2024-03-01-unity-ml-agents.md

 ### Applications and Impact
 The Unity ML-Agents with Walking Robot project demonstrates the practical application of reinforcement learning techniques to robotics and AI training.
 The results include a 35% improvement in obstacle avoidance efficiency and a 25% reduction in training time, indicating the effectiveness of curriculum training in achieving robust and adaptable AI behaviors.
 This project has potential applications in autonomous robotics, gaming, and simulation-based training systems, offering insights into scalable approaches for real-world AI challenges.

-For more information, including the repository and implementation details, visit the project on [GitHub](https://github.com/MissTiny/RL_robot).
+For more information, visit the project report [here](https://github.com/MissTiny/RL_robot).